open-mmlab/mmflow/docs/en/user_guides/visualization.md

 ```

 The visualization image consists of two parts, the ground truth on the left and the network prediction result on the right.

+If you would like to know more visualization usage, you can refer to [visualization tutorial](https://mmengine.readthedocs.io/en/latest/advanced_tutorials/visualization.html) in mmengie.